 Build a gratitude habit that rewires your brain for happiness.
 Simple daily practices backed by positive psychology.
-In this guide, we break down everything you need to know, backed by behavioral science research and real-world experience from thousands of habit builders.
+This guide provides actionable strategies backed by behavioral science research and real-world experience from thousands of habit builders.

 The Science of Gratitude